 Select a Clean, Cool, Dark, and Dry Space

 The area where you are storing clothing must be clean, cool, dark, and dry to protect your clothing.
-Clean any area thoroughly before storing.
+Clean any area thoroughly before using it for storage.
 Choose a place that is not likely to be exposed to heat.
 Avoid areas near heating sources.
 A dark place will prevent fading and keep the area and clothing cool.
 Make sure the storage area is dry because wetness will attract mildew and insects.

 Check on Your Storage